EGAMAGZ/Terminal-Music-Player/README.md

-# Terminal Music Player
+# pymusicterm

-A music player and spotify client for the terminal written in Python
+A music player for the terminal written in Python